Azure/fta-customerfacingapps/doc/README.md

   * Choose the Storage Account you created before to store the required function app state
   * _Suggested name for the App Service Plan: `<prefix>-func-plan`_
   * _Suggested name for the App Service: `<prefix>-func-app`_
-* Navigate to the Function App in the Azure Portal and open the **Function app settings** blade
+* Navigate to the Function App in the Azure Portal and open the **Application settings** tab
-  * Under **App settings**, add the following new configuration settings:
+  * Under **Application settings**, add the following new configuration settings:

 Name | Value
 ---- | -----